-Free teleclasses (aka: teleseminars, teleconferences) are an incredible way to learn amazing new stuff from top-notch leaders.
+Free webinars (also tele-summits, teleclasses, teleseminars, teleconferences) are an incredible way to learn amazing new stuff from top-notch leaders.

-Most new coaches and a lot of not-so-new coaches love to spend time on fantastic teleclasses.
+Most new coaches and a lot of not-so-new coaches love to spend time on fantastic webinars.
 The reasons are 5-fold:

-1. Teleclasses are a cheap, easy and convenient way to connect with like-minded people from around the world to talk about stuff your family and neighbors may not give a hoot about.
+1. Webinars are a cheap, easy, and convenient way to connect with like-minded people from around the world to talk about stuff your family and neighbors may not give a hoot about.

 2. As a new coach, you have a lot to learn.
 What better way to learn it than to listen to the experts tell you how they did it and how you should do it.

-3. Practically everyday, another not-to-be-missed teleconference series is launched that you simply must attend.
-Often, these conferences are free, so how can you say, 'No'?
+3. Practically everyday, another not-to-be-missed webinar series is launched that you simply must attend.
+Often, these webinars are free, so how can you say, 'No'?

-5. (Biggest reason) As long as you're taking teleclasses, you're moving forward on your path to becoming a successful coach, because you're learning and growing, right?
+5. (Biggest reason) As long as you're taking webinars, you're moving forward on your path to becoming a successful coach, because you're learning and growing, right?

 If you're like thousands of other coaches, probably not.

-Free teleclasses are like the crack cocaine of coach training: Cheap, available everywhere, trendy (for a while), and incredibly easy to get addicted to.
+Free webinars are the heroin of coach training: Cheap, available everywhere, trendy (for a while), and incredibly easy to get addicted to.
 That last point explains why they are so available: Because people get addicted to them, they make perfect marketing vehicles.

-The reason I say you are not moving forward with your business when you are on teleclasses, is for one simple reason: You can't build your business that way.
+The reason I say you are not moving forward with your business when you are watching webinars, is for one simple reason: You can't build your business that way.
 You just can't.

-And if you're like many of the newbie coaches that I know, the real reason you spend so much time hanging out on teleclasses is that taking steps to build your coaching business is scary, uncertain and you are soooo afraid of making mistakes.
+And if you're like many of the newbie coaches that I know, the real reason you spend so much time hanging out on webinars is that taking steps to build your coaching business is scary, uncertain, and you are afraid of making mistakes.

 - Figure out how many client hours you want to be coaching each week.